 Find out more in our full NordVPN review.

-You’ll also find that IPVanish utilizes OpenVPN TCP/UDP protocols while supporting PPTP and L2TP/IPsec VPN protocols as well.
-Notable on this service is the kill switch and ease of use, as well as an exceptionally large number of shared IPs and servers (over 40,000).
-The service boasts more than 500 servers across more than 60 countries.
+You’ll also find that Surfshark utilizes OpenVPN TCP/UDP protocols while supporting PPTP and L2TP/IPsec VPN protocols as well.
+Notable on this service is the zero-knowledge DNS on each server (meaning your information is not saved on any server you connect to), kill switch, double VPN chaining, and ease of use, as well as a reasonably large number of servers and server locations (over 500 servers in 50 countries).

-You can read our full IPVanish review here.
+You can read our full Surfshark review here.

-Update on March 19, 2018: CyberGhost is no longer working in the UAE.
+Update, March 19, 2018: CyberGhost is no longer working in the UAE and Dubai.
 Please choose from one of the other providers on this list.